-Discussion 2: Environment Diagrams, Higher-Order Functions
+Discussion 2: Higher-Order Functions, Environment Diagrams

 Attendance

 Your TA will come around during discussion to check you in.
-You can start on the worksheet before being checked in; you don't need to wait for your TA to get started.

 Q1: Warm Up